kristinabrueva/blog/src/data/services/service-2/index.md

 category: 'services'
 title: 'Learn'
 icon: 'draw-polygon'
-description: 'Learning new skills and exploring the world are my passion'
+description: 'Learning new skills and exploring the world are my passion.'
 ---